About Mental Health First Aid (MHFA)

 Participants will learn to recognize the signs of mental health or substance use challenges in adults, how to offer and provide help, and how to guide a person towards appropriate care.

-We offer two MHFA trainings:
+We offer two Main MHFA trainings:

 These in-person trainings can be taken in 1 day (8 hours) or split into 2 days (4 hours each day).